 It is my observation that most of the employees are exploited by sponsors just because they don’t know about their rights given to them by Saudi Labor Law in Saudi Arabia.
-I have published several articles regarding rights available to the expatriates in Saudi Arabia.
+Saudi Labor Law provides a way of resignation without notice under Article 81.

-In this article, I will be enlightening the cases when an employee can resign immediately even without giving notice to the employer under Saudi Labor Law.
-These cases have been covered in Article 81 of the Saudi Labor Law.
-In absence of the below-mentioned cases, an employee should serve notice to the employee.
+In this article, I will be enlightening the cases when resignation without notice can be made to the employer under Saudi Labor Law.
+In the absence of the below-mentioned cases, an employee should serve notice to the employee.
 Recommended: What is the Notice Period under Saudi Labor Law?

-1-The employer fails to fulfill his essential contractual or statutory obligations towards the workman – Article 81 (1) of Saudi Labor Law.
+1-A resignation without notice can be surrendered if the employer fails to fulfill his essential contractual or statutory obligations towards the workman – Article 81 (1) of Saudi Labor Law.
 For example, an employer is not able to pay salaries or provide work to his employees or provide Iqama.
-Recommended: Transfer of Sponsorship without approval of Kafeel
+Recommended: Transfer of Sponsorship without the approval of Kafeel

-2-The employer commits a fraud at the time of contracting with the employee regarding the work condition and circumstances.
-However, it is important to mention here that under Article 81 (2) of Saudi Labor Law, you need to resign within probation period.
-Once probation period has elapsed, it is deemed that you have accepted the new terms and condition.
+2-A resignation without notice can be surrendered if the employer commits fraud at the time of contracting with the employee regarding the work condition and circumstances.
+However, it is important to mention here that under Article 81 (2) of Saudi Labor Law, you need to resign within the probation period.
+Once the probation period has elapsed, it is deemed that you have accepted the new terms and condition.
 Recommended: Probation Rules under Saudi Labor Law

 However, Article 60 of Saudi Labor Law allows the employer to appoint an employee to perform a task which is substantially different from his work only for a period of 30 days in a year.